drewlakee/dizzy-brawl-meta-server/README.md

 ### POST `/characters/weapons/get/all`

-Get all weapons for concrete characters of user on user's account.
+Gets all weapons for user's characters.

 **JSON Body Query**